bitcoin-api/bitcoin-api-full-stack/README.md

 **About**

-This section goes through how to deploy the Bitcoin-Api Bitcoin node backend NodeJS modules.
+This section goes through how set up the the Bitcoin-Api Bitcoin node backend for deployment.

 **Steps**